-A conference organised by the Football Federation of Macedonia (FFM) together with the Macedonian Centre for Culture and Development (MCKR) has tackled the question of overcoming racism and ethnic discrimination in the Balkan region.
+A conference organised by the Football Association of the Former Yugoslav Republic of Macedonia (FFM) together with the Macedonian Centre for Culture and Development (MCKR) has tackled the question of overcoming racism and ethnic discrimination in the Balkan region.

 The event in the Macedonian capital Skopje on 14 and 15 October was attended by representatives of UEFA, the Enlarged Partial Agreement on Sport, the Vienna Institute for International Dialogue and Cooperation and other organisations.

 The conference was opened by the director of youth and sport in the Former Yugoslav Republic of Macedonia, Spasov Dime.
 Meanwhile, FFM general secretary Igor Klimper gave the following message to delegates: "For the last ten years, the FFM has supported the activities of the MCKR and FARE [Football Against Racism in Europe] Action Week, with all domestic championship matches held under the banner of anti-nationalism and anti-racism.